schuchert/wikispaces/pages/Mockito.LoginServiceExample.md

 ## Refactoring LoginService
 In the real system, there were more requirements and the stream of requirements were fed to me over months.
 The underlying login service I created looked something like this simple version, just bigger.
 On the real project, the code became very hard to manage because I was not practicing refacoring aggressively enough at the time.
 I realized that the underlying solution would be made better by applying the [GoF State pattern](http://en.wikipedia.org/wiki/State_pattern).
 In the actual solution, the LoginService had several methods, with many of the methods' responses dependent on either the state of the login service or the account.

-I made the change and sure enough supporting new requirements was// **much**// easier.
+I made the change and sure enough supporting new requirements was**much** easier.
 The remainder of this tutorial involves refactoring the current solution to use the [GoF State pattern](http://en.wikipedia.org/wiki/State_pattern).

 {: #CoolDiagram}
 Here's where we're going: